gustafnk/microservice-websites-site/index.md

 ### Styleguide

-- Use a styleguide for communicating overall design
+- Use a styleguide to communicate overall design
 - Teams are encouraged to submit improvement suggestions to the styleguide and  suggestions for new components